SPECIES DESCRIPTION

 Leaves:-

-d) sparsely pubescent beneath.
+elliptical, accuminate, margins serrate, sparsely pubescent beneath.

-2) Stipules absent or very small, awl-shaped (subulate).
+2) Stipules, absent or very small, subulate.

 Flower:-

-a) corymbose, with (4-)5 primary rays.
+1) Inflorescence, 10-24 cm diam, corymbose, with (4-)5 primary rays.

-b) anthers, yellowish-white.
+a) anthers, yellowish-white.

 Fruit:-

-key features:-
+Key features:-

-1) Shrub or small tree.
+1) Shrubs or small trees

-2) Stipules absent or very small.
+2) Stipules, absent or very small.

-3) Inflorescence corymbose.
+3) Inflorescence, corymbose.

-4) Fruit usually black.
+4) Fruit, usually black.

-5) Pith whitish.
+5) Pith, whitish.

 Habitat:- Damp woodland, gorges, scrub along streams, ruderal habitats by